-The Asheville Initiative for Mathematics is a public outreach project run by the Math department.
-Our mission is to promote excellence in math education and universal math literacy.
+The Asheville Initiative for Mathematics is a public outreach project run by Dr. Samuel Kaplan.
+AIM’s mission is to promote excellence in math education and universal math literacy.
 The Pi Day Run is a chance to show your support for math literacy, which influences our ability to solve problems, understand statistical concepts like risk, and the ability to communicate effectively with numbers.
 Math literacy is an essential skill in our current workforce environment and will continue to grow in importance for personal economic success.

 This Fall, we’re continuing Project Snowflake from last year.
 Our mission is to promote excellence in math education and universal math literacy.
 One step in that direction is to help people remember how much fun math can be — and how creative and beautiful.
 This is the motivation behind Project Snowflake.
 We hope you enjoy making paper snowflakes — and it’s even more fun with friends and family!
 Look for these snowflakes in the windows at local businesses, pictures of them on Our Facebook Page, and share pictures of your own! #avlsnowflake